-The DIR-885L is also mydlink-enabled, which gives you access to your home network no matter where you go.
-Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device. mydlink-enabled routers can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
-Monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.
+Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device.
+This cloudenabled router can be configured to send an email anywhere, anytime, to keep you informed when new devices are connecting to your network or intruders are detected.
+With the new graphical user interface, monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - great for parents on the go.
+The D-Link Cloud service can also detect and block cyber criminals from breaking into your wireless network and suspicious activities will be displayed right on your web browser or in the mydlinkTM Lite app.